HebID: Detecting Social Identities in Hebrew-language Political Text: Conclusion

 \section{Conclusion}

-In this work, we have introduced HebID, the first publicly available multilabel Hebrew corpus for fine-grained social identity detection in political text, grounded in large-scale survey evidence and expert consultation.
+In this work, we have introduced \textsc{HebID}, the first publicly available multilabel Hebrew corpus for fine-grained social identity detection in political text, grounded in large-scale survey evidence and expert consultation.
 Our dataset of 5,536 sentences from Israeli politicians’ Facebook posts is annotated for twelve empirically salient identities, ensuring both linguistic and sociological validity.
-We benchmarked a range of models—multilabel and single-label encoders as well as 2B–9B-parameter seq2seq LLMs—and demonstrated that Hebrew-tuned seq2seq models (e.g., DictaLM2.0) achieve the highest macro-F1 (0.743), significantly outperforming encoder-only baselines.
+We benchmarked a range of models—multilabel and single-label encoders as well as 2B–9B-parameter decoder LLMs—and demonstrated that Hebrew-tuned decoder models (e.g., \textsc{DictaLM2.0}) achieve the highest macro-F1 (0.743), significantly outperforming encoder-only baselines.
 We further validated cross-genre robustness by applying our best model to 500 Knesset speech excerpts, matching social-media performance (macro-F1 = 0.72).

-By linking three complementary sources — Facebook posts, parliamentary speeches, and a national survey, we revealed systematic differences in identity prevalence, temporal surges around elections, bundles of co-occurring identities, and gendered patterns of identity expression.
-The HebID annotation scheme and corpus, together with our code and models, provides a comprehensive framework for future research on identity discourse in non-English political contexts and paves the way for comparative studies across political systems.
+By linking three complementary sources — Facebook posts, parliamentary speeches, and a national survey — we revealed systematic differences in identity prevalence, temporal surges around elections, bundles of co-occurring identities, and gendered patterns of identity expression.
+These findings showcase the potential of our framework to uncover nuanced political dynamics and address substantive questions in the social sciences.

+The \textsc{HebID} annotation scheme and corpus provides a comprehensive foundation for future research on identity discourse in non-English political contexts and paves the way for comparative studies across political systems.
+Specifically, this work provides \textit{a new tool for social scientists} studying political communication, \textit{a new benchmark for NLP researchers} working on Hebrew and multilabel classification, and \textit{a methodological template} for creating similar resources cross-culturally.